Multicast Scheduling over Multiple Channels: A Distribution-Embedding Deep Reinforcement Learning Method: Distribution-Embedding Multi-Agent Proximal Policy Optimization

 \subsubsection{Modified PPOs}

-The $m$\ts{th} modified PPO is responsible for scheduling the $m$\ts{th} channel and denoted as PPO$_m$.
-As illustrated in Fig.~\ref{fig:alg}, PPO$_m$ contains an actor-critic (AC) network and an experience buffer, and the AC network consists of an actor network and a critic network. \begin{itemize} \item {\bf Actor network:} The actor network of PPO$_m$ is a fully connected neural network (NN) parameterized by $\bm{\theta}_m$ and denoted as $\pi_{m,\bm{\theta}_m}$.
-It takes $\bm{s}_m(t)$ as input, resulting in $NM^*+1+N$ nodes at the input layer.
-Its output layer consists of $N+1$ nodes that correspond to the $N+1$ possible agent actions, including multicasting no message, multicasting the $1$\ts{st} message, multicasting the $2$\ts{nd} message, and so on up to multicasting the $N$\ts{th} message.
-Each node generates a value that represents the probability of selecting the corresponding agent action.
-Finally, we adopt $\{\pi_{m,\bm{\theta}_m}(a|\bm{s}_m(t))\}_{a=0}^{N}$ to refer to the probabilities generated by the actor network of PPO$_m$ and $\pi_{m,\bm{\theta}_m}(\cdot|\bm{s}_m(t))$ to the corresponding action distribution, respectively.

-Remarkably, if the $m$\ts{th} channel is currently unavailable, i.e., $c_m(t)=1$, the corresponding agent action $a_m(t)$ must be $0$ based on the time-varying constraint in \eqref{con:cmc1}.
-In such cases, we manually adjust the agent action distribution $\pi_{m,\bm{\theta}_m}(\cdot|\bm{s}_m(t))$ as
+The $m$\ts{th} modified PPO is responsible for determining the $m$\ts{th} agent action $a_m(t)$ and is denoted as PPO$_m$.
+As illustrated in Fig.~\ref{fig:alg}, PPO$_m$ contains an actor-critic (AC) network and an experience buffer, and the AC network consists of an actor network and a critic network. \begin{itemize} \item {\bf Actor network:} The actor network of PPO$_m$ is a fully connected neural network (NN) denoted as $\pi_{m,\bm{\theta}_m}$, with $\bm{\theta}_m$ representing the embedded parameters.
+This actor network takes $\bm{s}_m(t)$ as input and outputs the probabilities of assigning $a_m(t)$ with each possible value in $\{0,1,\cdots,N\}$.
+These probabilities and their corresponding distribution are denoted as $\{\pi_{m,\bm{\theta}_m}(a|\bm{s}_m(t))\}_{a=0}^{N}$, and $\pi_{m,\bm{\theta}_m}(\cdot|\bm{s}_m(t))$, respectively.
+However, when the $m$\ts{th} channel is currently unavailable, i.e., $c_m(t)>0$, the above distribution $\pi_{m,\bm{\theta}_m}(\cdot|\bm{s}_m(t))$ cannot guarantee $a_m(t)$ to be assigned with $0$, and thus violates the time-varying constraints in \eqref{con:cmc1}.
+To address this challenge, we incorporate the methodology proposed in \cite{liran1} and adjust the distribution $\pi_{m,\bm{\theta}_m}(\cdot|\bm{s}_m(t))$ in the case with $c_m(t)>0$ as